 ||Time of Day

-Partial Distance Course.
-Course meets 10% in-class (on select Tuesdays) and 90% online.
-Face-to-face meetings will be held in Room 3 at the Douglasville Conference Center, which is located downtown Douglasville at 6700 Church Street, approximately two miles from I-20.
+Course will be held at the Douglasville Conference Center, which is located downtown Douglasville at 6700 Church Street, approximately two miles from I-20.
 Course will meet in Room 2 at the Douglasville Conference Center.